 ARA 104 Arabic as a Second Language I (3-0-3).
-(Formerly ARA 100).
-Introduces students to the script of modern written Arabic and develops their confidence and knowledge in the four skill areas.
+(Formerly ARA 100). (in Arabic and English) Introduces students to the script of modern written Arabic and develops their confidence and knowledge in the four skill areas.
 Materials are designed using a modern approach to foreign language teaching.
 Does not satisfy the Arabic heritage requirement.
-Graded on a Pass/Fail basis.
+Graded on a Pass/Fail basis

-ARA 200 Arabic as a Second Language II (3-0-3).
-Builds upon the language skills developed in ARA 104 to further extend students' knowledge and proficiency in modern Arabic.
+ARA 200 Arabic as a Second Language II (3-0-3). (in Arabic and English) Builds upon the language skills developed in ARA 104 to further extend students' knowledge and proficiency in modern Arabic.
 Does not satisfy the Arabic heritage requirement.
 Graded on a Pass/Fail basis.

-Prerequisite: ARA 104 or permission of the instructor.
+Prerequisite: ARA 104 or permission of

 ARA 210 Composition for Native Speakers of Arabic (3-0-3).
-(Formerly ARA 103).
-Aims to develop the writing skills of the native speaker of Arabic.
+(Formerly ARA 103). (in Arabic) Aims to develop the writing skills of the native speaker of Arabic.
 Develops themes such as letter writing and gives attention to the development of personal style.
 Takes a historical look at styles of composition in Arabic.